Imitative Membership Inference Attack: Evaluation

-\mypara{Network Architecture} We consider four widely used neural network architectures for image classification: ResNet50~\cite{cvpr16resnet}, VGG16~\cite{vgg}, DenseNet121~\cite{densenet}, and MobileNetV2~\cite{mobilenetv2}.
+\mypara{Network Architecture} We consider four widely used neural network architectures for image classification: ResNet~\cite{cvpr16resnet}, VGG16~\cite{vgg}, DenseNet121~\cite{densenet}, and MobileNetV2~\cite{mobilenetv2}.
+To make these models compatible with evaluated datasets, we follow~\cite{ndss26cpmia} and apply several dataset-specific modifications: we adopt ResNet-18 for MNIST and FMNIST, use WideResNet-28 for CIFAR-10 and CIFAR-100, and adjust the input channels of these model architectures to accommodate both grayscale and RGB datasets.
 We follow the training configurations used in prior work~\cite{sp22lira} to mitigate overfitting.
 Specifically, we use the SGD algorithm with a learning rate of $0.1$, momentum of $0.9$, and weight decay~\cite{krogh1991simple} set to $5 \times 10^{-4}$.
 We also adopt a cosine learning rate schedule~\cite{loshchilov16sgdr} for optimization and apply data augmentation techniques~\cite{aaai20random} during training.
-The training and validation accuracy of the target models are reported in~\Cref{appendix:acc_model}.
+Nevertheless, in experiments, we find that some trained models still exhibit overfitting and yield low validation accuracy; in such cases, we rerun these models with different random seeds whenever validation accuracy falls below a threshold.
+The threshold, along with the accuracy of the target models, is reported in Appendix~\ref{appendix:acc_model}.

 \mypara{Attack Baselines} We compare our attacks against a broad range of state-of-the-art MIAs in our experiments:

 \begin{itemize} \item \textit{LOSS}~\cite{csf18privacy} uses the loss of the query instance for inference. \item \textit{Entropy}~\cite{usenix21systematic} leverages a modified prediction entropy estimation for membership inference. \item \textit{Calibration}~\cite{iclr22calibrate} employs a technique called difficulty calibration, which adjusts the query instance's loss by calibrating it on shadow models. \item \textit{Attack-R}~\cite{ccs22enhanced} compares the loss of the query instance on the target model to its losses on shadow models.
 The final score is the proportion of shadow models for which the target model yields a lower loss. \item \textit{Attack-D}~\cite{ccs22enhanced} uses model distillation~\cite{arxiv15distill} to train shadow models and computes the same ratio scores as Attack-R. \item \textit{SeqMIA}~\cite{ccs24seqmia} leverages model distillation to replicate the learning process of the target model, extracting various membership metrics from its loss trajectory for attack. \item \textit{LiRA}~\cite{sp22lira} adapts different strategies for two attack settings.
 In the adaptive setting, it trains both shadow \textit{in} and shadow \textit{out} models and applies a likelihood ratio test for inference.
 In the non-adaptive setting, it uses only shadow \textit{out} models to conduct a one-sided hypothesis test. \item \textit{Canary}~\cite{iclr23canary} improves upon LiRA by employing adversarial optimization to enhance inference performance. \item \textit{GLiRA}~\cite{tifs25glira} enhances LiRA with model distillation to obtain shadow \textit{out} models for a one-sided hypothesis test. \item \textit{RMIA}~\cite{icml24rmia} performs multiple pairwise likelihood ratio tests between the query instance and randomly selected population instances to compute the score. \item \textit{RAPID}~\cite{ccs24rapid} trains a neural network for membership inference by combining raw and calibrated loss values~\cite{iclr22calibrate}. \item \textit{PMIA}~\cite{ndss26cpmia} approximates the posterior odds test by using behaviors of the shadow model’s training set as proxies. \end{itemize}